 After being arrested, you may be released on your own personal recognizance or have to appear in front of a judge for a bail hearing.
 If the police will not release you on your own personal recognizance, you will want to have our domestic assault lawyer in Brampton present for your bail hearing to help improve your chances of being released.
 If your bail is denied, securing release becomes more difficult.

-Once you are released, you and your lawyer will have time to formulate a defence strategy.
+Once you are released, you and your defence lawyer will have time to formulate a defence strategy.
 The vast majority of domestic violence cases are often resolved without ever going to trial.
 The Crown may even offer a Peace Bond as an option to withdraw or suspend the charges.

 If you have not already spoken to our Brampton domestic assault lawyer, you will want to do so now with a FREE consultation at Manbir Sodhi Law to get the help you need to fight the charges.